 How to Get a Mortgage

 Buying a home usually happens in steps or stages and each part is important to the whole process.
-This article will explain how to get a mortgage from pre-approval to closing so that you have correct information when it comes time to buy your next home.
+This article will explain how to get a mortgage from pre-approval to closing so that you have the correct information when it comes time to buy your next home.

 How to Get a Mortgage: Pre-approval